Weekend events continue despite heat, threat of storms

 The Illinois Tollway began round-the-clock hot weather patrols Friday in order to locate and assist stranded drivers in the dangerously high temperatures.
 If you need motorist assistance, call *999 from a cell phone and note the roadway and direction of travel, as well as the nearest milepost or crossroad.
 Stranded motorists should turn on emergency lights and remain in their vehicle until help arrives.

 Oases along the tollway serve as cooling centers for motorists.
-Click here for a list of oases on Illinois Tollawys.
+Click here for a list of oases on Illinois Tollways.

 PROTECTING PETS FROM EXCESSIVE HEAT